cesarfreire/youtube-downloader-python/Readme.md

 ## Usage

-Paste the URL video from Youtube, insert a name and select the format.
+Paste the URL video from Youtube, insert a file name and select the format.
 Hit the download button and wait.

 The file will be saved in the root directory.